kendraKohler/silverorange/README.md

 - There are some comments, but not everything is commented

-I would normally use ORM for database handling with Symfony, however I realize the need to see lower level database coding for this test so it was implemented that way.
+I would normally use ORM for database handling with Symfony, however I realize the need to see lower level database coding for this test so it was implemented without instead.

 I did not remove any of the default skeleton that comes with symfony in, for example "DefaultController"